 Betting with Point Spread

 Football spreads serve as a handicap between two opponents to even them out.
-The oddsmaker gives each a point total that is either added or subtracted to the final score.
+The oddsmaker gives each a point total that is either added or subtracted from the final score.

-The New York Giants are the point spread favorites.
+Let's say the New York Giants are 7.5-point favorites.
 If you bet on New York, they must win by 8 points or more.
 If you were to wager on the Dallas Cowboys, they would have to win outright or lose by 1-7 points for your wager to win.

 The 0.5 value is set to prevent a push or tie, where both bettors would neither win nor lose their wager.

 Totals are also called over/under bets.
 With this type of bet, sportsbooks offer the total points the teams or players will score in the contest and set a benchmark number.
 Your goal is to guess whether the final score will be over or under this threshold correctly.

 For NFL games, the low score end is in the 30s, and the high end is 55-plus.
 It doesn’t matter who scores the points (by only one team or collectively), who wins the game, and when the points are scored (in-game or in overtime).